oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Wherever End-User data is stored, it represents a potential target for an attacker.
 This target can be of particularly high value when the data is signed by a trusted authority like an official national identity service.
-For example, in OpenID Connect, signed ID Tokens can be stored by Relying Parties.
+For example, in OpenID Connect [@?OpenID.Core], signed ID Tokens can be stored by Relying Parties.
 In the case of SD-JWT, Holders have to store SD-JWTs, and Issuers and Verifiers may decide to do so as well.